-One of the most common questions we get about our Shared Earnings Agreement terms is “what’s the deal with the Salary Threshold?”
+One of the most common questions we get about our Shared Earnings Agreement terms is “what’s the deal with the Founder Earnings Threshold?”

 To address the most common misconception first: it is not a salary cap.
 As the founder(s) of your business you have full control over setting your own salary.